Hanser Alberto Player Props: White Sox vs. Twins

 Looking to place a prop bet on Hanser Alberto?
 Check out what's available at BetMGM and sign up with this link!

+- In three of six games this year, Alberto has had at least one hit, including one game with multiple hits.

-- He went yard in two of 73 games last year, leaving the ballpark in 1.3% of his plate appearances.
+- He has hit a long ball in one of six games, and in 7.1% of his plate appearances.

+- Alberto has driven in a run in two games this season, with multiple runs batted in once.

+- He has scored in three games this season (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.